Key Takeaways

 - Forecast: Modest 3-5% appreciation expected through late 2026

-For sellers, understanding this shifting landscape is critical.
-This guide breaks down the latest data, explains what's driving the changes, and helps you decide whether now is the right time to sell—and how.
+For sellers, understanding this shifting market is critical.
+This guide breaks down the latest data, explains what's driving the changes, and helps you decide whether now is the right time to sell, and how.

 Current Knoxville Market Statistics (Q1 2026)